davejbax/discord-volume/README.md

 Discord Volume
 ==============

+# Obsolete and no longer works!
+See [this gist](https://gist.github.com/davejbax/42abae54865f2ba1e3c649c7949fbbe1) for an alternative

+## What is (was) this?

 This is a C# application that allows you to adjust the volume of specific users in Discord **above the 200% limit**.

 ## Why?